 Congratulations regarding your decision to become a CNA and enroll in certified nursing assistant training classes near Summit SD.
 After you have achieved your certification, you will begin a gratifying career in one of the most rapidly growing occupations in health care within the Country.
 Even though it might seem like a difficult task, it’s important that you choose the right school to receive the necessary training and education.
 A number of future students start with the two most essential qualifications, which are the location of the school and the cost of tuition.
 You might also be contemplating whether to attend CNA classes on campus, or enroll in an online CNA program and attend them from home.
 More about that alternative later.
 But completing your due diligence prior to selecting a school involves far more than comparing the price or location.
 Such factors as accreditation and the reputation of the school must also be taken into account.
 We will be addressing those subjects along with a few other questions that you should be asking before you enroll in a CNA school.
 But first, let’s discuss a little bit about what a nursing assistant does and the kind of instruction and credentials that are offered.

-The Job of a CNA
+The Function of a Nursing Assistant

-- Providing basic care to patients
+- Administering basic care to patients

-- Reading patient’s vital signs
+- Checking patient’s vital signs